Caratinga: Urban consolidation and recent history

+Old Caratinga Railway Station, built in 1930 and deactivated in 1970s.

 The coffee industry surged in the 1950s with the establishment of a Brazilian Coffee Institute office, making Caratinga a coffee production hub.
 However, in the 1950s and 1960s, many residents migrated to the Vale do Aço for opportunities driven by the industrial complexes of Acesita in Timóteo and Usiminas in Ipatinga.
 Urban expansion occurred in the 1970s under Mayor Moacyr de Mattos toward the Limoeiro neighborhood and in the 1990s under Dário da Anunciação Grossi toward the second unit of the Caratinga University Center.
 However, growth was unplanned, extending toward surrounding hills, leading to irregular land occupations and slums.

 Parallel to the original city center, a new development zone emerged near the border with Ipatinga.
 As urban expansion space diminished in the Vale do Aço metropolitan area, the BR-458 facilitated access, prompting investors to develop subdivisions in Caratinga.
 In the 1980s and 1990s, Caratinga integrated into the Vale do Aço urban agglomeration, alongside Belo Oriente and Santana do Paraíso.
 In January 2012, Caratinga was officially included in the Vale do Aço metropolitan area by Complementary Law 122.